alberto-lazari/computer-science/advanced-topics-cs/module-3/paper.typ

 === Medical dataset
 In the paper yet another test is reported, consisting in a disease classification over medical data.
 When compared to a non-privatized model, here LLM manages to keep an accuracy of about 2% less for the non-private and private ($epsilon = 1.5$) models and 4% for strongly private training ($epsilon =  0.2$).

+Results for this test also highlight the fact that the LLM model, in every configuration (non-private, private with high and low privacy loss) has very consistent linear maps: they are very similar in each case, though incrementing the privacy makes them slightly more homogeneous (because of the added noise).

+== Conclusions
+The actual, experimental tests prove the fact that a good trade-off between interpretability, privacy and accuracy is indeed possible, using the LLM model.

+The authors, though, leave some open questions and topics for the future:
+- What happens when LLM is trained on more complex data sets?
+Complexity limits of this model are still to be analyzed and there is much to study about how it behaves when the number of local maps grows significantly
+- Is it possible to make the model interact with more large and complex models (such as neural networks) in a privacy-preserving way?